n-i-c-k-s/bp-counter-uvm-poc/README.md

 **Proof-of-concept UVM testbench for an 8-bit counter, running on both VCS and Verilator.**

-Built as part of a GSoC proposal for *BlackParrot UVM Testbenches in Verilator*.
 Demonstrates the same UVM test running on an industry-standard simulator (VCS) and an open-source simulator (Verilator), with documented gaps and workarounds.

 ---